elhoussam/numbreTolettre/README.md

 ----
 * input must be in this intervalle : [0, Long.MAX_VALUE]
 * you can switch ON/OFF colored output from ToggleColor()
-* Generate into three languages Arabic, English, Frensh
+* Generate into three languages Arabic, English, Frensh, Indian

 ![alt text](doc/img.png)